UKHomeOffice/engineering-guidance-and-standards/docs/standards/writing-a-principle.md

 The reader should readily discern the answer to: "Why do we do this?"

-### A Principle MUST include Applications and Implications
+### A principle MUST include applications and implications

 Highlight ways to apply the principle - approaches, activities and tasks - then elaborate on the value of those things.
 If there are any known negative